felixxvo7/felixxvo7/README.md

-# Heyyy, I'm Hoang Vo or you can call me Felix Vo 👋
+# Heyyy, I'm Hoang Vo or you can call me Felix 👋

 ## About Me
 - 🎓 Data Science major with a minor in Economics.